jeltedeproft/Norii/README.md

 - fork the repo
 - clone the repo
 - import as gradle project
+- run .\gradlew desktop:run  or gradlew desktop:run (depending on your OS/shell you use)
 - run the desktoplauncher.java file.
 (I personally used Eclipse, I haven't yet tested for other IDE's)